jessegoodier/kubernetes-environment-lister-web/README.md

 TODO:

+1. refactor to output json
-1. Watch ingresses and helm resources instead of a cronJob?
+2. Watch ingresses and helm resources instead of a cronJob?
-2. Multi-cluster
+3. Multi-cluster (with mongodb?)
-3. Search
+4. Search
-4. self-update option
+5. self-update option
+6. recommend fixes for non-running pods (using AI?)
+7. get all pods, not just those in namespaces with ingresses, add option to filter in UI

 Alternatives to consider: